 Am I queer enough?
 Will I ever be queer enough?

-Since my tween years, I have known that I am not straight.
+Since my tween years, I have known that I am not straight or cis-gendered.
 But I have also known that I would never be able to come out to my own ethnic community because of entrenched queerphobia.
 For years, I have been holding this contradiction in my heart, thinking about where the pain is rooted.

 Historically, ‘queer’ was used as a slur to other and disparage people.
 But in the 1980s, the LGBTQIA2S+ movement sought to reclaim and embrace the word, using it is a word to symbolise unity and fortitude.
 There is a quote I love from a bell hooks panel, ‘Are You Still a Slave?
 Liberating the Black Female Body’, where she reframes the definition of queer: